 Congenital heart disease is now far more than a child’s disease.

-Thanks to incredible advances in congenital heart care, more and more children with congenital heart defects are thriving into adulthood.
+Thanks to incredible advances in CHD care, more and more children with congenital heart defects are thriving into adulthood.
 In fact, more than 1 million U.S. adults live with such cardiac issues today.

 Your heart condition wasn’t cured